saneera/Kafka/02) Topics and Partitions.md

 When the message is written
-By default it is kep for one week
+By default it is kept for one week

 It cannot be altered or changed in anyway